-- 1. Preparation for Oral Presentations may begin any time after the proposal submission deadline. - 2.
-Presentations generally begin at 8:00 a.m., unless a change is announced by a Judging Company. - 3.
-The order of presentations will be drawn at random and posted by the Competition Coordinator no later than 2 hours ahead of the first scheduled presentation. - 4.
-Teams will be allowed access to presentation rooms 30 minutes prior to their scheduled time. - 5.
-Presentations are typically 30 minutes, consisting of 20 minutes for the presentation followed by a 10-minute question and answer session. - 6.
-Each member of the team must speak a minimum of 2 minutes. - 7.
-Judging Company's will provide teams all final directions for Oral Presentation logistics. - 8.
-A projector, projection screen, and flip chart with an easel will be provided at the competition for team use.
+1. Preparation for Oral Presentations may begin any time after the proposal submission deadline.

+2. Presentations generally begin at 8:00 a.m., unless a change is announced by a Judging Company.

+3. The order of presentations will be drawn at random and posted by the Competition Coordinator no later than $1\frac{1}{2}$ hours ahead of the first scheduled presentation.

+4. Teams will be allowed access to presentation rooms 5 minutes prior to their scheduled time.

+5. Presentations are typically 30 minutes, consisting of 20 minutes for the presentation followed by a 10-minute question and answer session.

+6. Each member of the team must speak a minimum of 2 minutes.

+7. Judging Company's will provide teams all final directions for Oral Presentation logistics.

+Michael Emmer, Ph.D.

+Updated 8/13/2016

+8. A projector, projection screen, and flip chart with an easel will be provided at the competition for team use.
 Judges will provide a computer for the student presentations; teams are to bring their PowerPoint presentations on a memory stick.
-Teams are advised to bring their own computer for a back-up. - 9.
-Videotapes of teams other than the coach's own school is not permitted.
+Teams are advised to bring their own computer for a back-up.

+9. Videotaping of teams other than the coach's own school is not permitted

-IV.
-Industry Judges
+F. Industry Judge

-The competition relies on an industry judge (Judge) from each of the three disciplines of Heavy Civil, Commercial Building and Design-Build (building emphasis), to sponsor the RFP.
+The competition relies on an industry judges from each of the four disciplines of Heavy Civil, Commercial Building, Design-Build (building emphasis) and Pre-construction, to sponsor the RFP.
 Judges manage and administrate the logistics of their portion of the competition and support students during the execution of the problem.
 This includes:

-Providing an abstract of the RFP problem approximately 60 days prior to the competition.
+1. Provide an abstract of the problem statement/RFP approximately 6-8 weeks prior to the competition